Last updated in November 2020

 Making a decision of whether to overpay your mortgage or invest can be tough.
-This is especially true for those aiming for financial independence and early retirement (FIRE).
+This is especially true for those aiming for financial independence, retire early (FIRE).
 Financial independence means freedom, but can you be truly free while having a mortgage?

 There is a lot of unclarity surrounding the question of whether you should overpay your mortgage or invest.
 And there is a reason for this.
 The answer is not straightforward and depends upon a multitude of factors.